yjyao/practical-python/Notes/03_Program_organization/03_Error_checking.md

 ```

 Error handling is one of the most difficult things to get right in
 most programs.
-As a general rule, you shouldn’t silently ignore
+As a general rule, you shouldn't silently ignore
 errors.
-Instead, it’s better to report problems and to give the user
+Instead, it's better to report problems and to give the user
 an option to the silence the error message if they choose to do so.

 [Contents](../Contents.md) \| [Previous (3.2 More on Functions)](02_More_functions.md) \| [Next (3.4 Modules)](04_Modules.md)